melissavlin/angular-cron-jobs/README.md

+# Forked Version

+Fork of [angular-cron-jobs](https://github.com/angular-cron-jobs/angular-cron-jobs), which is no longer maintained.

+Differences:
+Changed `minuteValues` to show every 15 minutes instead of every 5 minutes.

 # NO LONGER MAINTAINED

 ### This project is no longer maintained!
 If some wants to take over the project and begin merging in PRs, addressing Issues, and updating functionality please reach out!